ripcitydev/todo/README.md

 ## Configuring

-Keywords - keywords to parse, currently supports todo and fixme.
+Keywords - keywords to parse.

 Includes - directories to include.